 Superficial snack: fascinator-friendly hairstyle with double braids #Fashion DIY#hairstyle#superficial snack December 1 | Catherine Clark bijouxandbits Source: keikolynn.com via Catherine on Pinterest I've been seeing these soft braid-y coiffures on Pinterest a lot, and this one popped out as not-too-difficult and totally fascinator-friendly.
 And if I think it looks easy, then it probably is since I'm completely hairstyle-impaired.
 The stupidly gorgeous Keiko Lynn teaches us the style here, and each step looks like a different finished look to me.
 So really, you could pick any of the photos to recreate.
 The catch is, this is for at least medium-length hair.
 But for shorter hair, you could potentially recreate the teased part and then supplement with fun braided headbands that match your haircolor.
 So get out your teasing comb and try it out!
 Then let us know how it worked out for you.
 If you stumble across an amazing headpiece, accessory, jewelry, hair, or makeup tidbit online, Email me OR reply @OffbeatBride on Pinterest!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark (aka Superman) is Offbeat Bride's Editor.
+Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS What will happen to your dress after the wedding?
 NEXT Carrie & Ryan's bright lights and Cadillacs late night Vegas wedding Show/Hide comments [ 11 ] Oooh, I think I just found my hairstyle!
 Hope my Chelsea cut will grow out in time… If not, hello temporary extensions! <3 Reply She *is* stupidly gorgeous!
 1 agrees Reply Srsly!
 Unreal.
 Reply I have super long hair so I can do it with my real hair.
 I'm not so good with the hair stuff – but this is one of the few things I have been able to teach myself! *:-D big beaming smile!* Reply Okay, this is the first time in quite some time I've wished my hair was long!!!
 Reply I had already bookmarked this image for my wedding hair and more or less decided on it!!
 But I didn't know there was a tutorial – thanks for sharing. (and gadzooks that woman is pretty as a picture) Reply Even for shorter hair, you could still do something like this, if you french braided the braids rather than just wrapping long hair around your head.
 I've been growing out a pixie cut for about a year (and my hair grows sloooow) and I'm actually wearing something kind of similar to work today.
 Reply I cheat!!!
 I have tipping shoulder length hair and I sometimes wear a braid hair band like the one above from Amazon.
 If you are cheating, like me with shorter hair, the secret is to keep it to a skinny braid.
 P.S.
 More hair articles Please Please Please I'm long since a bride (2009) but still love dipping into your wedding site !
 Reply This is a great hairstyle!
 Also, Keiko Lynn is my GURU for makeup tips.
 I have had short hair for a long time so her hair tutorials are typically wasted on me, but her makeup tutorials?
 Ooooohh my goodness.
 She definitely rocks the Offbeat vibe if anyone's looking for wedding (or everyday) tips.
 She's saved me from a decade-long makeup rut Reply ahh, keiko lynn. she is THE BOMB and always has had the best hair tips. she is one of my favorite bloggers.
 Reply Aw, man!
 I wish I had seen this before my wedding.
 Seriously, the more hairstyles the better!
 (Especially ones I could have done myself!)
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.